Erik Larson (Libertas)

 Since my test showed such great improvements, I wanted to take it to the next level and test out the Digital Souls Pack which has been developed by Reallusion to fully utilize this new extended profile.

 If you haven’t heard of this pack, Digital Soul is a set of facial animations focusing on character expressions.
-Usable in both iClone 8 and Character Creator 4, it comes with over 140 subtle animations across 9 different categories.
+Usable in both iClone 8 and Character Creator 4, it comes with over 140 subtle animations across nine different categories.

-For me, I use animation to tell visual stories.
+For me, I use facial animation to tell visual stories.
 My characters are my digital actors.
 Therefore, I can see these expressions being perfect for reaction shots in my videos.
 Or, with the nice eye movements, they can easily be used as a base for a lip sync animation.
 Then you can further build upon them with the Face Key or Face Puppet tools, and in the end make a truly unique performance.

 This can also save you a lot of time with background characters.
 Instead of manually animating every background character (which let’s be honest, isn’t really your top priority), just add a few of these animations on the timeline and your background characters are now telling a little story of their own.